 Anthropology of Silence Blog

-Her most recent publications include Embodied Narratives of Disaster: The Expression of Bodily Experience in Aceh (Journal of the Royal Anthropological Institute), Seeing AIDS in Aceh: Sexual Moralities and the Politics of Invisibility in Post-Reconstruction Times (Indonesia), and Narratives of Uncertainty: The Affective Force of Child-Trafficking Rumors in Postdisaster Aceh, Indonesia (American Anthropologist).
+Her most recent publications include This Path is Full of Thorns: Narrative, Subjunctivity, and HIV in Indonesia (Ethos), Embodied Narratives of Disaster: The Expression of Bodily Experience in Aceh (Journal of the Royal Anthropological Institute), Seeing AIDS in Aceh: Sexual Moralities and the Politics of Invisibility in Post-Reconstruction Times (Indonesia), and Narratives of Uncertainty: The Affective Force of Child-Trafficking Rumors in Postdisaster Aceh, Indonesia (American Anthropologist).

 She is co-editor of Islam and the Limits of the State: Reconfigurations of Practice, Community, and Authority in Contemporary Aceh (Brill, 2015).
-She is presently completing a book manuscript that is based on her doctoral research in Aceh, and which is titled After the Tsunami: The Remaking of Everyday Life in Aceh, Indonesia.
+Her monograph on the aftermath of the Indian Ocean tsunami in Aceh, titled After the Tsunami: Disaster Narratives and the Remaking of Everyday Life in Aceh, is scheduled for publication by the University of Hawai’i press in 2019.

 In her ethnographic research projects on post-disaster reconstruction and experiences of living with HIV/AIDS, Annemarie focuses on a first-person perspective of remaking lifeworlds in the face of extreme hardship.
 Her work explores how people make and remake relations with the world and others through narratives and how they navigate ethical demands in such difficult circumstances.
 Thereby, it illuminates the ways in which people subjectively engage with the social and political forces that shape their lives in times of crisis.